Study smarter with Fiveable

 These models map how crises evolve over time, helping organizations understand where they are in a crisis and what comes next.
 The key insight is that crises are predictable processes, not random events, and each stage demands different priorities.

-Compare: Fink's Lifecycle vs. Turner's Six-Stage Model—Fink uses medical metaphor (prodromal, acute, chronic) while Turner emphasizes organizational learning.
-Fink is better for understanding crisis intensity over time; Turner is better for identifying specific intervention points.
+Compare: Fink's Lifecycle vs. Turner's Six-Stage Model: Fink uses medical metaphor (prodromal, acute, chronic) and is better for understanding crisis intensity over time.
+Turner emphasizes organizational learning and is better for identifying specific intervention points and systemic failures.
 Both reject the idea that crises are unpredictable.

 These models emphasize practical actions and resource deployment rather than communication strategy.
 They're built on the principle that crisis management requires systematic processes, not just reactive decisions.